BabylonJSX/SolidParticleSystem/README.md

 Please note that all positions are expressed in the mesh **local space** and not in the World space.

-You can obviously also create your own properties like _acceleration: Vector3_, in _initParticles()_ for instance.
+You can obviously also create your own properties like _acceleration: Vector3_ or _age_, in _initParticles()_ for instance.
 You may access to some read-only properties :

 * **_idx_** : particle index
 * **_shapeId_** : shape model ID (0 = triangle, 1 = quad, 2 = cube, etc)

+You have also access to some SPS properties :

+* **SPS.particles** : this is the array containing all the particles.
+You should iterate over this array in _initParticles()_ function for instance.
+* **SPS.nbParticles** : this is number of particles in the SPS.
+* **SPS.counter** : this is a counter for your own usage.
+It's not set by any SPS default functions.

+Here again, you can add your own properties like _capacity_ or _rate_ if needed.

 example :